OpenChain-Project/Telco-WG/OpenChain Telco SBOM Specification.md

 Most SCA tools have the capability to produce hashes.

 ### 3.3 Machine Readable Data Format
-The Telco SBOM will include, at a minimum, the SPDX in the following machine readable format as default: Tag:Value
+The Telco SBOM SHALL include, at a minimum, the SPDX in the following machine readable format as default: Tag:Value

 #### 3.3.1 Verification and reference material
 Tag:Value is described here in SPDX 2.2 https://spdx.github.io/spdx-spec/v2.2.2/conformance/#44-standard-data-format-requirements